-RELATED MITIGATION MEASURE MONITORING VERIFICATION IDENTIFIED IMPACT Implementation Entity Monitoring and Verification Entity Timing Requirements Signature Date agricultural best management practices) and Implementation Program HS.I-63 (establishing buffers).
-Implementation of these measures would be expected to reduce odor impacts on sensitive receptors to a less-than-significant level. applicant- implemented development design measures. management practices); MGV Conservancy Design Review Committee and County verification of adequate buffering through design review (for buffer requirement). advocate best management practices; condition of subdivision map approval (for buffering).
+MONITORING VERIFICA TION IDENTIFIED IMPACT RELATED MITIGATION MEASURE Implementation Entity Monitoring and Verification Entity Timing Requirements Signature Date to be a potentially significant project and cumulative impact. implementation programs to reduce the potential for odor impacts on sensitive receptors, including Implementation Program HS.I-58 (encouraging agricultural best management practices) and Implementation Program HS.I-63 (establishing buffers).
+Implementation of these measures would be expected to reduce odor impacts on sensitive receptors to a less-than-significant level . education program; individual project applicant- implemented development design measures. ongoing monitoring program (for best management practices); MGV Conservancy Design Review Committee and County verification of adequate buffering through design review (for buffer requirement). by MGV Conservancy and County to advocate best management practices; condition of subdivision map approval (for buffering).
 Impact 5-3: Long-Term Regional Air Emissions Increases.
 Specific Plan-facilitated development is not reflected in the latest applicable Clean Air Plan (CAP).
 In addition, future traffic increases associated with Specific Plan-facilitated development would generate regional emissions increases that would exceed the latest proposed BAAQMD emission-based threshold of significance for reactive organic gases (ROG).
 The effect of long-term regional emissions associated with Specific Plan-facilitated development is therefore considered to be a significant project and cumulative impact.
 Mitigation 5-3.
 In addition to the energy-efficiency and other emissions-reducing measures already included in the Specific Plan (e.g., provisions of sidewalks, bicycle lanes, etc.), the County shall require that the Specific Plan include the following requirements: Wire each housing unit to allow use of emerging electronic metering communication technology.
 Restrict the number of fireplaces in residences to one per household and/or require residential use of EPA-certified wood stoves, pellet stoves, or fireplace inserts.
 EPA-certified fireplaces and fireplace inserts are 70- to 90-percent effective in reducing emissions from this source.
 Also encourage the use of natural gas-fired fireplaces.
 Require outdoor outlets at residences to allow use of electrical lawn and landscape maintenance equipment.
 Make natural gas available in residential backyards to allow use of natural gas-fired barbecues.
 Require that any community services operation in the plan area use electrical or alternatively fueled equipment for maintenance of the areas under its jurisdiction.
 These strategies can be expected to reduce Specific Plan-related regional emissions assumed in the air quality analysis by perhaps 5 percent.
 This amount would fall short of the 23-percent reduction needed for emissions to fall below the proposed BAAQMD significance threshold for ROG.
-The finding of a significant impact is based primarily on inconsistencies among the land use projections used in various plans (i.e., the proposed Specific Plan, the recently adopted Solano County General Plan, and the 2005 Bay Area Ozone Strategy).
-As a result, the County, by incorp. these requirements into Specific Plan; individual project applicants, by incorp. into project designs.
+The finding of a significant impact is based primarily on inconsistencies among the land use projections used County, by incorp. these requirements into Specific Plan; individual project applicants, by incorp. into project designs.
 MGV Conservancy Design Review Committee and County.
 Prior to any subdivision or other discretionary approval.